joe-watkins/top-people-to-follow-in-web-accessibility/README.md

 ## Contributions
 If you believe someone should be added to this list please submit a PR we'd love to add them.
-If you aren't hooked up with Git you can email info/at/joe-watkins.io.